moxiegirl/getstarted/content/windows/step_six.md

 3. Place your cursor at the prompt in the Boot2Docker terminal window.

-4. Make sure you are in desktop.
+4. Make sure you are in `testdocker` folder.

-        $ cd ~/Desktop
+        $ cd ~/Desktop/testdocker

 5. Type `docker images` to list the images you currently have: